HeatherWelch/melanoma/README.md

 varname: MODCF_meanannual
 other:  Valid values range from 0-10,000 and need to be multiplied by 0.01 to result in % cloudy days.
 Values greater than 10,000 are used for fill.

-2. Within year seasonality of cloud cover
+2. Within year seasonality of cloud cover (seasonality_cloud)
 Source: https://www.earthenv.org/cloud
 resolution: 0.008333333, 0.008333333
 type: climatology, 2000-2014